laminlabs/lamin-docs/docs/audit-log.md

 ## Access control

-Audit-log visibility follows the instance's {doc}`permissions`.
+Audit records are read-only and their visibility follows the instance's {doc}`permissions`.
 A collaborator can only read events for spaces and records they are allowed to access.

-Application and API clients receive read-only access to audit entries.
-They cannot update or delete the audit history through standard client access.